Moddable-OpenSource/moddable/documentation/network/ble/ble.md

 | [colorific](../../../examples/network/ble/colorific) | Randomly changes the color of a BLE bulb every 100 ms.
 | [discovery](../../../examples/network/ble/discovery) | Demonstrates how to discover a specific GATT service and characteristic.
 | [hid-keyboard](../../../examples/network/ble/hid-keyboard) | Demonstrates how to connect to a BLE keyboard that implements the HID over GATT profile.
+| [hid-mouse](../../../examples/network/ble/hid-mouse) | Demonstrates how to connect to a BLE mouse that implements the HID over GATT profile.
 | [powermate](../../../examples/network/ble/powermate) | Receives button spin and press notifications from the [Griffin BLE Multimedia Control Knob](https://griffintechnology.com/us/powermate-bluetooth).
 | [scanner](../../../examples/network/ble/scanner) | Scans for and displays peripheral advertised names.
 | [security-client](../../../examples/network/ble/security-client) | Demonstrates how to implement a secure health thermometer BLE client using SMP.
 The `security-client` can connect to the [security-server](../../../examples/network/ble/security-server) app.